 Raymond began employment with the City in 1984 as a temporary employee with the Recreation Department.
 He held various positions within the department, eventually becoming Assistant Recreation Leader.
 He has a Bachelors of Business Administration degree, with a major in Human Resources, from Temple University.
 Raymond also worked as a Curriculum Advisor in the School of Business and Management at Temple University before he was appointed to the Human Resources Unit of the Streets Department as a Management Trainee.
 He worked in the Streets Department until 2007 when he was appointed Human Resources Manager to the Office of Homeless Services.
 He has more than 20 years of human resources experience.

-Linda is the Communications Coordinator for the Office of Homeless Services.
+Linda is the Director of Partnerships for the Office of Homeless Services.
 She focuses on partnerships both internally and externally across city agencies and within OHS divisions, as well as with outside stakeholders.
 She administers Shared Public Spaces, the Kenney Administration’s public private workgroup that focuses on compassionate, effective solutions to homelessness and panhandling.
-She also coordinates the work of the Homeless Services Communications Working Group, provides content for public education materials, and coordinates messaging across all mediums.
-She also manages the agency’s social media platforms, and issues the bi-weekly Drum Beat newsletter.
+She also coordinates the work of the Homeless Services Communications Working Group, and provides content for public education materials, blogs, and newsletters.
 She manages Homeless Services’ Language Access Program, ensuring that services are accessible to all Limited English Proficient persons.
 Linda has a marketing certificate from The Wharton School, an MPA from Temple University, and a BA in Communications from George Washington University.

 Senior Program Manager, Coordinated Entry & Special Projects